LiyrAstroph/MICA2/docs/getting_started.rst

 If so, use them.
 In this case, the libraries usually are installed in standard environment path.
 Otherwise, any of the above libraries is not installed in standard locations in your system, the compiling configurations below may need slight adjustments.

+For Intel CPUs, the Intel OneAPI MKL library provides optimized interfaces to LAPACKE and BLAS libraries.
+Using MKL libraray can improve the running speed and it is therefore highly recommended.
+MICA automatically checks the system environment variable ``MKLROOT`` to determine whether MKL libraray has been installed.
+If yes, MICA will by default use the interfaces of the MKL library; if not, the original
+LAPACKE and BLAS libraraies will be used.
+See `Intel OneAPI MKL <https://www.intel.com/content/www/us/en/docs/onemkl/get-started-guide/2025-0/overview.html>`_ for the installation.
+Please keep in mind that one needs to source the MKL's variable in `bashrc`, so as to let it callable from MICA.

 Compiling
 =============================